LEQO-Framework/bloqCat/docs/project_introduction/overview.rst

 The goal of bloqCat is to simplify and streamline quantum circuit workflows by enabling:
 - Easy parsing of QASM3 files
 - Modular combination of circuits
-- Flexible CLI-based interaction
+- Flexible REST API-based interaction
-- Integration into cloud-native quantum workflows